1 teaspoon unflavored gelatin

 Definitely CHILL The bowls & Whisk BEFORE making the recipe.
 This will cut your beating time in half.
 It takes a LONG time to get Stiff peaks using Nonfat dry milk.
 Next, USE Nonfat Dry milk.
 The Full Fat version does NOT work.

-You can Substitute Splenda for the Sugar if you want to make a no-sugar version.
+You can Substitute Splenda for the Sugar

 **Update** Although this goes in the freezer for the first 15 minutes or so- it becomes a very, light, fluffy topping.
 If, however, you freeze it for extended periods of time, the fluffiness goes away and it takes on a soupier texture.